workofart/ml-notebooks/README.md

-# ML-Algorithms
+# ML From Scratch

-This repository contains simple implementations for various machine learning algorithms.
+This repository contains simple implementations for various machine learning algorithms from scratch.
 The purpose is to implement the key ideas using the simplest possible code (mostly for personal learning purposes).

+## Assumptions
+- Library effiency is not the top priority, learning is.
+Therefore, productionization is not the plan.
+- Only use 3rd party libraries for visualization and testing (e.g. comparing gradients with Pytorch.)
+-

 ## Bootstrap environment
 `./bootstrap.sh` will install all the necessary dependencies.